strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 # Subscribing to the topic

-The most used way for a Kafka consumer to get messages from a topic is to subscribe to that topic as part of a consumer group and getting partitions assigned automatically.
+The most common way for a Kafka consumer to get messages from a topic is to subscribe to that topic as part of a consumer group and have partitions assigned automatically.
 Using the HTTP bridge, it's possible through an HTTP POST to the `/consumers/{groupid}/instances/{name}/subscription` endpoint providing in a JSON formatted payload the list of topics to subscribe to or a topics pattern.
 With the following snippet, the consumer is subscribing to the `my-topic` topic.